The Story of Notre Dame Cathedral: A Chronicle of Construction and Restoration

 The potential loss of the cathedral was like losing a family member or a part of themselves.
 Many Parisians felt deep grief, loss, and anger that day.
 A stone, iron, and glass structure had transcended from the measurable into the unmeasurable.

-I had never seen the threatened loss of a building elicit such a powerful emotional response on that large of a scale.
+I had never seen the threatened loss of a building elicit such a powerful emotional response on such a large scale.
 Although tragic, I was compelled to explore more about the building's history to better understand how, when, and why this Cathedral had become so deeply embedded into a nation's identity.

 Historical Context